5 min read

 So, why was I sad and tearfully reminiscing about families, you might ask?
 Well.

-I sat alone in that damn hotel room and stumbled upon a rerun of My Big Fat Greek Wedding.
-I’ve seen it a hundred times (the sequels…not so much).
+I was sitting alone in that damn hotel room when I stumbled upon a rerun of My Big Fat Greek Wedding.
+I’ve seen it a hundred times (the sequels, not so much).

 I didn’t expect to cry, but I did.
-Chalk it up to exhaustion, anxiety, frayed nerves, whatever, but my senses were already dialed up to 11.
+Chalk it up to exhaustion, anxiety, frayed nerves, whatever, but my emotions were already dialed up to 11.

 There I was, watching two people so in love that nothing could come between them.
 Hearing him tell her he “came alive” when they met made me cry.